-Dockerfile is a simple text file which contains configuration for the Docker Image which will be created.
-Dockerfile contains Dockerfile Commands to change properties of image.
-We can also call a Dockerfile as a recepie for image.
+Dockerfile is a simple text file that contains configuration for the Docker Image which will be created.
+Dockerfile contains Dockerfile Commands to change the properties of the image.
+We can also call a Dockerfile as a recipe for an image.

 Here is a simple and lean Dockerfile.
 This file simple derive Base Image from current and latest Ubuntu Docker image and then updates the existing packages.
 After update is completed